RjKale44/ansible-elk-centos/README.md

-#Testing ELK Stack using ansible
+#Testing ELK Stack using ansible on CentOs